jpeddicord/cse560/Assembler/doc/src/user_guide.rst

 Output will be printed to the screen in this test edition.

-The format of the ``source`` file is documented in the FFA machine specifications, available from your licensed distributor [1]_.
+The format of the ``source`` file is documented in the FFA machine `language specifications <language_spec.html>`_.
 Specific deviations from specification may have been made for additional functionality or semantics.
 For specifics, please see `Deviations`.

 ..
 [1] i.e., the CSE 560 lab specifications.